philcali/pits-device/README.md

   --cloudwatch-log-group CLOUDWATCH_LOG_GROUP
                         uploads to this cloudwatch log group --disable-cloudwatch-stream-split
-                        disbles spliting the log stream by thing name
+                        disables splitting the log stream by thing name
 ```

 __Note__: These can be configured correctly for you if you follow the guided `pitsctl` installation